kedartatwawadi/NN_compression/README.md

 1. Neural Networks based compression: [http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=478398](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=478398)
 2. Matt Mahoney Implementation: [http://mattmahoney.net/dc/nn\_paper.html](http://mattmahoney.net/dc/nn_paper.html)

 Also on the theoretical side, there are connections between predictors trained with log-loss and universal compression.
-Thus, if RNN's can act as good predictors, we should be able to utilize them into good compressors.n
+Thus, if RNN's can act as good predictors, we should be able to utilize them into good compressors.

 1. EE376c Lecture Notes on Prediction: [http://web.stanford.edu/class/ee376c/lecturenotes/Chapter2\_CTW.pdf](http://web.stanford.edu/class/ee376c/lecturenotes/Chapter2_CTW.pdf)

 Another interesting thing to note is that, RNN based models have been partially used in the state-of-the-art lossless compressors.
 They have been mainly used only for context mixing.
 The compressors find the probability of the next character based on multiple human-designed contexts/features \(eg: past 20 chars, 4 words, or alternate characters, only the higher bits of the last 10 bytes etc.\).
 These probabilites are "mixed" \(somethig like boosting using experts\), using a LSTM based context mixer.
-In fact, most of the leading text compressors, on the [Hutter prize](http://prize.hutter1.net/\) leaderboard use LSTMs for model mixing.
-For example, here is the flowchart for the [CMIX]\(http://www.byronknoll.com/cmix.html) use LSTM's for context mixing.
+In fact, most of the leading text compressors, on the [Hutter prize](http://prize.hutter1.net/) leaderboard use LSTMs for model mixing.
+For example, here is the flowchart for the [CMIX](http://www.byronknoll.com/cmix.html) use LSTM's for context mixing.

 ![cmix\_image](http://www.byronknoll.com/images/architecture.png)

 ### Applications

 1. **Improved intuitive understanding** of RNN based structures for compression.
 The understanding can be used later to make improvements to more complex image/video compressors
-2. **Wide Applications** to generic text/DNA/parameter compression. i.e. wherever arithematic encoding is used.
+2. **Wide Applications** to generic text/DNA/parameter compression, i.e. wherever arithmetic encoding is used.
 3. **Theoretical Connections** with log-loss based predictors, can be understood based on simple linear-RNN networks etc.

 ## 2. Experiments